The Other Certificates of the Camino de Santiago

 The Lebaniega

-This certificate, the Lebaniega, has its own credential, and is issued to any pilgrim who completes the Lebaniego Way.
-This route is a diversion from the Northern Way in San Vicente de la Barquera to reach the Monastery of Santo Toribio de Liébana.
-This monastery has guarded the Lignum Crucis for centuries, a relic considered to be part of the wooden cross where Jesus was crucified.
-Additionally, it celebrates the Lebaniego Jubilee Year, similar to the Holy Jacobean Year in Santiago de Compostela.
+This certificate, the Lebaniega, has its own pilgrim passport, and is issued to every pilgrim who completes the Lebaniego Way.
+This route is a detour from the Northern Way in San Vicente de la Barquera to reach the Monastery of Santo Toribio de Liébana.
+This monastery has safeguarded the Lignum Crucis for centuries, a relic considered to be part of the wooden cross where Jesus met his death.
+Additionally, it celebrates the Lebaniego Jubilee Year, just like the Holy Year of Santiago in Santiago de Compostela.

 The Salvadorana

-This certificate is obtained by completing the Camino del Salvador, which runs from León to Oviedo.
-The saying already confirms the importance of this route: “He who goes to Santiago and not to the Savior, visits the servant and forgets the master”.
+This certificate is obtained by completing the Salvador Way, which runs from León to Oviedo.
+As the saying goes, "Whoever goes to Santiago and not to the Salvador visits the servant and forgets the lord".
 This saying reminds us that the Holy Chamber of Oviedo houses very important relics such as the Holy Shroud.
-It is necessary to obtain the credential of the Camino del Salvador in one of the hostels in the province of León.
-Once in Oviedo, you can get the Salvadorana at the cathedral (4€) and at the pilgrim hostel (2€).
+It is necessary to obtain the specific pilgrim passport for the Salvador Way at one of the shelters in the province of León.
+Once in Oviedo, the Salvadorana can be obtained at the cathedral (4€) and at the pilgrim shelter (2€).

 The Ignaciana

 This certificate is specific to the Ignatian Way.
-This is the route that Saint Ignatius of Loyola took in 1522 from Loyola (Guipúzcoa) to Manresa (Barcelona), to embark for the Holy Land.
-It has its own credential (0.5€), and it can be collected at any institution linked to this route in any of the cities it passes through.
-It works like the Jacobean credential, although only one stamp and date per stage are required.
-For its part, the issued certificate (0.5€), the Ignaciana, can be collected at the end of the route, in Manresa, or in Loyola.
+This is the route that Saint Ignatius of Loyola took in 1522 from Loyola (Guipúzcoa) to Manresa (Barcelona), to embark towards the Holy Land.
+It has its own pilgrim passport (0.5€), which can be collected at any institution linked to this route in any of the cities it passes through.
+It functions like the Jacobean passport, although only a stamp and date per stage are required.
+Meanwhile, the issued certificate (0.5€), the Ignaciana, can be collected at the end of the route, in Manresa, or in Loyola.

-This would be a good example of an ancient safe-conduct that has survived to this day.
-In the middle of the French Way in the Iberian Peninsula is Sahagún, in the province of León.
-In the sanctuary of the Virgen Peregrina, or in the Casa de la Cultura of this town, the pilgrim can obtain the Carta Peregrina.
-It is free, although donations are welcome.
-Pilgrims who complete the Camino de Santiago from Madrid, which ends in the aforementioned historic city, consider it their final certificate.
+This would be a good example of an ancient safe conduct that has reached our days.
+At the midpoint of the French Way in the Iberian Peninsula lies Sahagún, in the province of León.
+At the sanctuary of the Virgin Peregrina, or at the Cultural Center of this locality, the pilgrim can obtain the Pilgrim's Letter.
+It is free of charge, although donations are welcome.
+Pilgrims who undertake the Camino de Santiago from Madrid, which ends in the aforementioned historic city, consider it their final certificate.

-In Sahagún, you can obtain the Carta Peregrina
+In Sahagún you can obtain the Pilgrim's Letter

-Did you know that there is a Camino de Santiago and a Canary certificate?
-If you are from the islands, you surely know the Camino de Santiago de Gáldar, the “path between volcanoes” on the island of Gran Canaria.
-Since 1965, the church of Santiago de los Caballeros in Gáldar has the same privileges as the cathedral of Santiago de Compostela.
-Therefore, this church and the Jacobean Way, which also has its own credential, offer the possibility of obtaining this Jacobea Canaria.
+Did you know that there is a Camino de Santiago and a Canarian certificate?
+If you are from the islands, you will surely know the Camino de Santiago de Gáldar, the "path among volcanoes" on the island of Gran Canaria.
+Since 1965, the church of Santiago de los Caballeros de Gáldar has the same privileges as the Compostela cathedral.
+Therefore, this church and Jacobean Way, which also has its own pilgrim passport, offers the possibility of obtaining this Canarian Jacobean.

-There are many existing routes and certificates.
-If we missed any, we would love to hear from you in the comments below.
-And if you don’t have any yet, we recommend starting with the first one, the Compostela.
-You will see that the Camino de Santiago is an addiction, but a good one.
-After your first experience, you will be encouraged to continue walking the different Jacobean routes and expand your pilgrim career. ¡Ultreia!
+There are many existing paths and certificates.
+If we have missed any, we would love to hear from you in the comments below.
+If you do not have any yet, we recommend starting with the first one, the Compostela, and from Viajes Camino de Santiago we can help you obtain it.
+After your first experience, you will be encouraged to continue walking the different Jacobean routes and enrich your pilgrim journey. ¡Ultreia!